 All INF Ph.D. students are required to attend the annual INF Research Conference.
 First year students plan and coordinate the conference, while also presenting at the poster session.
 Second year students present their current research with a faculty member.
 Third year and later students are encouraged to present their current research.
 This INF Research Conference develops a research community while offering opportunities for students to learn about research being done by other faculty and students in Informatics, and to hone their own research and presentation skills.

-3. INF 710: Research Design in Information Science
+3. Inf 710: Research Design in Information Science

-All INF Ph.D. students are required to take a 4-credit INF research methods course.
+All INF Ph.D. students are required to take an INF research methods course.
 Students will examine research issues in information science at an advanced level, focusing on appropriate research design, data gathering techniques and analysis relating to data collection and measurement.
 Students will explore the research design process from both qualitative and quantitative points of view.